What Evidence Do You Need in a Truck Accident Claim in North Carolina?

 There is never any obligation and you won’t pay a dime in attorney fees unless we win your case.
-We would love to help you collect the evidence you need for your North Carolina truck accident case if we can.
-Call 1-800-525-7111 today and let’s talk.
+We would love to help you collect the evidence you need for your truck accident case if we can.

 “So… What Kind of Evidence Do I Need in a North Carolina Truck Accident Claim?”

-The evidence that you need to collect in a North Carolina truck accident claim must show the ways in which the other driver was negligent, resulting in your injuries.
+The evidence that you need to collect in a truck accident claim must show the ways in which the other driver was negligent, resulting in your injuries.

 Common evidence for a truck accident case includes eyewitness testimony, photos or videos, medical records, driver logbooks, electronic data recordings, and expert testimony, among other types of information.

-Some of the first and most important pieces of evidence in any truck accident case in North Carolina are your medical records.
+Some of the first and most important pieces of evidence in any truck accident case are your medical records.
 Documented by a medical provider, the records of your injuries and treatment will help calculate damages and determine the physical, emotional, and financial consequences of the truck accident.

-If you’re injured in a truck accident in North Carolina, you’ll need medical records as evidence in your case.
+If you’re injured in a truck accident, you’ll need medical records as evidence in your case.
 In order to protect your health AND your legal rights, be sure to seek immediate medical attention.